Forugh Farrokhzad: Legacy

 Farrokhzad's poetry was banned for more than a decade after the Islamic Revolution.
 A brief literary biography of Farrokhzad, Michael Craig Hillmann's A Lonely Woman: Forough Farrokhzad and Her Poetry, was published in 1987.
 Farzaneh Milani's work Veils and Words: The Emerging Voices of Iranian Women Writers (1992) included a chapter about her.
-Abdolali Dastgheib, literary critic and writer, published a critical review of Farrokhzad's poems titled The Little Mermaid (Farsi title پری کوچک دریا) (2006) in which he describes Forugh as a pioneer in modern Farsi poetry who symbolizes feminism in her work.
+Abdolali Dastgheib, literary critic and writer, published a critical review of Farrokhzad's poems titled The Little Mermaid (Persian title: پری کوچک دریا) (2006) in which he describes Forugh as a pioneer in modern Persian poetry who symbolizes feminism in her work.
 Nasser Saffarian has directed three documentaries about her life: The Mirror of the Soul (2000), The Green Cold (2003), and Summit of the Wave (2004).

 In February 2017, on the occasion of the 50th anniversary of Farrokhzad's death, the 94-year-old Golestan broke his silence about his relationship with her, speaking to Saeed Kamali Dehghan of The Guardian.
 "I rue all the years she isn't here, of course, that's obvious," he said.
 "We were very close, but I can't measure how much I had feelings for her.
 How can I?
 In kilos?
 In metres?"